Growing Jalapeño Peppers

 Growing Jalapeño Peppers.
 Some Like it Hot!

 I remember well the first time I started growing jalapeño peppers in my vegetable garden.
 That was years ago, when growing jalapeño peppers was considered a novelty.
 Today, the popularity of growing jalapeño peppers and other hot chili peppers is burgeoning.
-Why?
-Just tune into the Food Network or pick up the latest food or gardening magazine and you’ll understand.
-Hot peppers have become mainstream!
-In fact, peppers were the herb of the year for 2016.

 Lots of folks are growing jalapeño peppers and other varieties of hot chili peppers alongside their sweet bells.
 And the flavor is beyond anything in the sweet bell pepper family: a bit of sweetness and a good amount of spice and heat.
 Here are some tips for growing and using jalapeño peppers and other hot peppers.